Aeon Timeline 2 has the tools to help keep you focused on what matters while retaining broader context when required.

 Aeon Timeline 2 allows you to divide events into groups based on their relationships with particular Entities (e.g. grouping events by Person or Project or Story Arc).
 If you are only interested in one particular group, you can collapse the other groups by clicking on the arrow next to the group name, or use the keyboard shortcut to collapse or expand all groups.

-Collapsed lanes still indicate the position of any events within that lane so that you don’t miss something important as you scroll around your timeline.
+Collapsed groups still indicate the position of any events within that group so that you don’t miss something important as you scroll around your timeline.

 As your timeline gets more cluttered and complex, it can be useful to reduce the visible events down to ones you are interested in at the time.
 Aeon Timeline 2 contains a very powerful and flexible filtering system, allowing you to filter events based on their dates and durations, tags, individual properties, and their relationships with entities such as people, projects or story arcs.